moganesyan/tensorflow_model_deployment/README.md

 This repository includes the code to:
 * Freeze the keras/tensorflow Mask RCNN model
-* Apply optional graph optimization such as weights quantization
+* Apply optional graph optimizations such as weights quantization
 * Export into the SavedModel format to be used for TF-Serving
 * Build a Docker image based on top of TF-Serving
 * Jupyter Notebook to test out the model